Encryption : Encryption At Rest

 To enable encryption in RavenDB, the user must first enable authentication and HTTPS (by providing a certificate).

-HTTPS (using the TLS 1.2 protocol) provides privacy and integrity of the data in transit.
+Enabling Authentication and HTTPS (using the TLS 1.2 protocol) provides privacy and integrity of the data in transit.
 It protects against man-in-the-middle attacks, eavesdropping, and tampering of the communication.